arawa/divims/README.md

 - Acts on Scalelite to enable, drain or disable BBB servers
 - Sends warnings and alerts to an email address

+You'll find a presentation of DiViM-S at BBB World 2022 on Youtube : https://www.youtube.com/watch?v=S35ZNiOtaek

 ## Requirements

 You should install these dependancies :